NexPlayer/Android-SDK/getting-started.md

 ### To use NexCaptionPainter

 NexCaptionPainter always needs to know the video output size in the application so that the subtitles can be correctly positioned.
-If a change into the video size is produced, that information should be notify to NexCaptionPainter.
+If a change into the video size is produced, that information should be notified to NexCaptionPainter.

 **See Also**